Standard Model Theory for the FCC-ee Tera-Z stage: Mellin--Barnes meets method of brackets

-where $A=(\vec\alpha_1,\cdots,\vec\alpha_K)^T$, $\vec n = (n_1,\cdots,n_K)^T$, $\vec n^{\;*} = -A^{-1} \vec\beta$ and $\vec\beta = (\beta_1,\cdots,\beta_K)^T$.
-This is the master formula for the original Method of Brackets.
+where $A=(\vec\alpha_1,\cdots,\vec\alpha_K)^\mathrm{T}$, $\vec n = (n_1,\cdots,n_K)^\mathrm{T}$, $\vec n^{\;*} = -A^{-1} \vec\beta$, and $\vec\beta = (\beta_1,\cdots,\beta_K)^\mathrm{T}$.
+This is the master formula for the original method of brackets.

-The idea behind the original Method of Brackets is that the integrand of a Schwinger-parameterized Feynman integral can be formally Taylor expanded in the Schwinger parameters.
+The idea behind the original method of brackets is that the integrand of a Schwinger-parametrized Feynman integral can be formally Taylor expanded in the Schwinger parameters.
 The Schwinger parameter integrals can then be written as \emph{brackets}, which makes the master formula applicable to some of the sums that originate from the Taylor expansion.

-The first step to modify the Method of Brackets so that it yields MB representations instead of multi-fold sums is to find a new master formula in which the sums are replaced by contour integrals.
-Mellin's inversion theorem provides exactly what is needed for this step.
-Using the bracket notation the inversion theorem can be written as
+The first step to modify the method of brackets so that it yields {\mbr} representations instead of multifold sums is to find a new master formula in which the sums are replaced by contour integrals.
+The Mellin inversion theorem provides exactly what is needed for this step.
+Using the bracket notation, the inversion theorem can be written as

-which resembles Ramanujan's theorem (\ref{eq:mbbrackets:ramanujan}).
-The generalization to multi-dimensional MB integrals, which will be the master formula for our modified Method of Brackets, reads
+which resembles Ramanujan's theorem (\Eref{eq:mbbrackets:ramanujan}).
+The generalization to multidimensional {\mbr} integrals, which will be the master formula for our modified method of brackets, reads

-where $\vec z = (z_1,\cdots,z_K)^T$.
+where $\vec z = (z_1,\cdots,z_K)^\mathrm{T}$.

-The Method of Brackets consists of a small set of simple rules on how to rewrite a Schwinger-parameterized integral into a form to which this master formula can be applied.
-Instead of describing these rules in their most general form (as it was done in Ref.~\cite{Prausa:2017frh}), we follow a more didactic way in this contribution, i.e. we will apply the method immediately to a non-trivial two-loop example.
+The method of brackets consists of a small set of simple rules on how to rewrite a Schwinger-parametrized integral in a form to which this master formula can be applied.
+Instead of describing these rules in their most general form (as is done in Ref.~\cite{Prausa:2017frh}), we follow a more didactic way in this contribution, \ie we will apply the method immediately to a non-trivial two-loop example.